Become a school governor

 The governing body:

-If you would like to find out more about becoming a school governor before you apply, please send an enquiry form to Governor Services.
+If you would like to find out more about becoming a school governor before you apply, please send an email to Governor Services.

 You can ask your local school if they have any vacancies or become a governor appointed by the council.
 We carry out pre-appointment checks to ensure you have clearance to work with children and young people.